ageller/Firefly/README.md

 ## Additional Info
-Firefly was originally designed for [FIRE](http://galaxies.northwestern.edu/fire-simulations/) data, but has since been extended.
+Firefly was originally designed for [FIRE](http://galaxies.northwestern.edu/fire-simulations/) data, but has since been extended to support any particle data.
 This package should not be confused with the serendipitously named web-based visualization software [Firefly, from Caltech-IPAC](https://github.com/Caltech-IPAC/firefly), a general tool for retrieving and viewing astronomy data.